ftcn86/Dynamic-wallet-view/docs/prd.md

-# Product Requirements Document: Dynamic Pi Wallet View v2.2
+# Product Requirements Document: Dynamic Pi Wallet View v2.3
 ## Advanced Prototype Specification

-**Version:** 2.2
+**Version:** 2.3
 **Date:** (Current Date)
-**Objective:** To create a comprehensive, user-friendly, and engaging **advanced mock-data prototype** of a third-party dashboard application for Pi Network users, named "Dynamic Pi Wallet View."
+**Objective:** To create a comprehensive, user-friendly, and engaging **advanced prototype** of a third-party dashboard application for Pi Network users, named "Dynamic Pi Wallet View."
 This application will provide detailed insights into their Pi holdings, mining activity, team performance, and node operations, while fostering motivation through gamification.
-It will be built with a modern, responsive UI, prioritizing clarity, performance, and internationalization, all functioning with predefined mock data.
-This specification incorporates lessons from real-world Pi Network application development to create a more robust and realistic prototype.
+It will be built with a modern, responsive UI, prioritizing clarity, performance, and internationalization. **This version introduces a hybrid data fetching strategy to support both mock data for UI development and a clear path for real Pi SDK integration for sandbox testing.**

 ---